SYctonu/TemPy/docs/usage/customize.md

 my_void_tag().render()
 >>> <customvoid/>
 ```

-Another way to make custom tag is to use the `T` object.
-The T object is a multi-feature object that work as a class factory for custom tags.

 Accessing an attribute/key of the T object will produce a TemPy Tag (of VoidTag) subclass named after the given attribute/key (in lowercase).